-Sham contracting is when you are a contractor on paper, but in practice you are treated as if you were an employee.
+Sham contracting is when it says that you are a contractor on paper, but in practice you are treated as if you were an employee.

 This arrangement means that you are missing out on all of the benefits that are supposed to come with being an employee – such as annual leave, sick leave, superannuation, and so on.
 That’s why it’s called a “sham” contract.

-Sham contracting is illegal, and it’s used as a tool to drive down wages and conditions for everyone in your industry.
+Sham contracting is illegal, and it’s very commonly used in Australia as a tool to drive down wages and conditions for everyone in your industry.

 Why would someone sham contract me?

 Sham contracting saves your employer money because it means they don’t have to pay for your benefits, or the relevant employee taxes.

 It also means they are reducing their liability costs because you are not technically their employee and they are not legally responsible for you.